dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 _//TODO: finish this section_

-#### Advantages of the "Two control elements" algorithm over the "Demon-in-a-box" algorithm
+#### Advantages of the "Search-and-critic" algorithm over the "Demon-in-a-box" algorithm

    Although the boxes system and the cartpole problem serves the purpose of explaining the ASE design in understandable way, the _ASE_ does not represent an attempt to duplicate the "demon-in-a-box" algorithm in neuronlike form.
 The _ASE_ formulation is less restricted than the "demon-in-a-box" algorithm in several ways.
 First, the "demon-in-a-box" algorithm is based on the subdivision of the problem space into a finire number of nonoverlapping regions, and no generalization is attempted between regions.
 It develops a control rule that is effectively specified by means of a lookup table.
 Although a form of generalization can be applied to the "Demon-in-a-box" algorithm by using an averaging process over neighboring boxes it is not immediately obvious how to extend the algorithm to take advantage of the other forms of generalization that would be possible if the controlled system's states could be represented by arbitrary vectors rather than only by the standard unit basis vectors which are produced by a suitable decoder.
 The _ASE_ can accept arbitrary input vectors and can be regarded as a step toward extending the type of generalization produced by error-corection supervised learning pattern classification methods to the less restricted reinforcement learning paradigm.
    The "Demon-in-box" algorithm is also restricted in that its design was based on the _a priori_ knowledge that the time until failure was to serve as he evaluation criterion and that the learning process would be divided into distinct trials that would always end with a failure signal.
 This _a priori_ knowledge was used to reduce the uncertainty in the problem by restricting each local demon to choosing the same action each time its box was entered during any given trial.
 The _ASE_, on other hand, is capable of working to achieve rewarding events and to avoid penalizing events which might occur at any time.
 It is not exclusively failure-driven, and its operation is specified without reference to the notion of a trial (_TODO_: _need to elaborate on the latter_).